aguang/slurm/README.md

 sbatch  --dependency=afterany:$jobID_2  postprocessing.sh
 ````

+`afterok:$jobID_1` means the job can begin after `$jobID_1` has finished with an exit code of zero, i.e. no immediate errors. `afterany:$jobID_2` means the job can begin after `$jobID_2` has finished, regardless of whether it errored out or not.
+Jobs can depend on multiple job ids, not just one.
+[More on Job Dependencies](https://hpc.nih.gov/docs/job_dependencies.html).

 To run this script use:

 `bash ./dependent_jobs`

-Note this is a bash script, not at batch script.
+Note this is a bash script, not a batch script.

 # Scripting Scripts